-Appearance: Dionysus is usually depicted as a dark haired, bearded young man but he can be shown beardless as well.
+Dionysus is usually depicted as a dark-haired, bearded young man but he can be shown beardless as well.

-Dionysus' Symbol or Attribute: Grapes, winecups, and wineskins; the staff formed of a pinecone on a stick called a thyrsus.
+Grapes, winecups, and wineskins; the staff formed a pinecone on a stick called a thyrsus.

-Parents: Son of Zeus and Semele, who unwisely asked to see her lover Zeus in his real form; he appeared and thunder and lightning and Semele was consumed; Zeus saved their child from the ashes of her body.
+Son of Zeus and Semele, who unwisely asked to see her lover Zeus in his real form; he appeared and thunder and lightning and Semele were consumed; Zeus saved their child from the ashes of her body.

 Best known is Ariadne, Cretan princess/priestess who assisted Theseus to defeat the Minotaur only to be abandoned by him on the shores of Naxos, one of the islands favored by Dionysos.
 Fortunately, Dionysus liked beachcombing and quickly found and comforted the abandoned princess with an offer of marriage.

 Several children by Ariadne, including Oenopion and Staphylos, both associated with grapes and winemaking.

 Dionysus was reverenced at Naxos and generally wherever grapes were grown and wine was produced.
 In modern times, the so-called "Dirty Monday" rites at Tyrnavos in the Thessaly region of Greece are believed to retain traditions dating back to when he was openly worshiped.